|December 1||Priority Deadline|

 Transcript reviews and evaluations through WES take a minimum of 7-10 business days.
 Also, document submissions directly from an applicant’s undergraduate institution are required for some countries.
-Thus, applicants should plan to get all required documents to WES early enough to allow adequate processing time.
+Thus, applicants should plan to have all required documents submitted to WES early enough to allow adequate processing time.
 Be sure to review the list of required documents for your country before submitting.
 Incomplete submissions will not be evaluated.

 An application for admission is not complete until we receive the electronic WES evaluation.
 The report must be available to us electronically by the application deadline of February 15.
 No exceptions will be made.
 You may track the progress of your WES evaluation via the WES website.

 English Language Requirements for International Applicants

 International students are required to display English language proficiency during the application process.
 This can be accomplished by submitting unofficial test scores* (exam date within two years of the date of application) in one of the following ways: